dtinit/data-transfer-project/README.md

 # Data Transfer Project

 ## Overview
-The goal of the Data Transfer Project is to make it easy to transfer data from one online service provider to another.
+The goal of the Data Transfer Project is to make it easy for individuals to copy data from one online service provider to another.

 See [Data Transfer Project Overview](Documentation/Overview.md)